Dave Calhoun

 David L. Calhoun (born April 18, 1957) is an American executive who was the president and chief executive of Boeing from January 2020 to August 7, 2024.
 In March 2024, Boeing announced that Calhoun would step down as chief executive by the end of 2024.

 He was previously Boeing's chairman and was appointed CEO after his predecessor Dennis Muilenburg was fired amid safety concerns with the Boeing 737 MAX following two fatal crashes that claimed the lives of 346 passengers and crew on board.

 Early life and education

 Calhoun was born April 18, 1957, in Allentown and grew up in Allentown, Pennsylvania.
 He attended Parkland High School in South Whitehall Township, Pennsylvania, graduating in 1975.
 In high school, Calhoun was one of three captains of the varsity basketball team and played golf.
-He attended Virginia Tech, graduating in 1979 with a degree in accounting.
+He attended Virginia Tech where he was a member of Delta Kappa Epsilon, graduating in 1979 with a degree in accounting.

 Career

 After graduating from college, Calhoun was hired by General Electric (GE).
 He decided to join GE in part because he would be working in Lehigh Valley in eastern Pennsylvania, where he grew up.
 He worked at GE for 26 years, overseeing transportation, aircraft engines, reinsurance, lighting and other GE units, before being appointed vice chairman and a member of GE's Board of Directors in 2005.

 Calhoun left GE to join privately held global information services firm VNU as CEO in 2006.
 Under his leadership, the company rebranded itself as Nielsen Holdings, returned to the public markets in 2011, and was added to the S&P 500 Index in 2013.
 In 2014, Calhoun became executive chairman of Nielsen, and also joined The Blackstone Group as a Senior Managing Director and head of Private Equity Portfolio Operations.
 He also became a member of Blackstone's management committee.

 At Boeing, Calhoun was a director, starting in 2009, and was named lead independent director in 2018.
 The company separated the roles of chairman and chief executive officer in the fall of 2019 so that Muilenburg could "implement changes to sharpen Boeing's focus on product and services safety", according to a press release.
 At the same time, the board named Calhoun non-executive chairman.

 In March 2024, Boeing announced that Calhoun would be stepping down at the end of the year.